tryton/trytond/doc/ref/models/fields.rst

 .. attribute:: Selection.selection_change_with

-    A list of field names.
+    A set of field names.
 If this attribute is set, the client will call the ``selection`` method of the model when the user changes on of the fields defined in the list and will give the values of each fields in the list.
     The ``selection`` method should be an instance method.
+    The set of field names could be filled by using the decorator :meth:`depends`.

 .. attribute:: Selection.translate_selection